rifanid98/event/README.md

 ## Introduction

-Libraryapp (Al Maktabah) is a `web application` that allows book lovers to borrow some books online, and looking for some books available in the library.
-Anyone can use this application and share it with others.
+Is an application that is useful for storing todo events on your local computer.
 Created using MERN Stack (MySQL, Express.Js, React.Js & Node.Js).
-Useful to make it easier for users to communicate with friends.

 ## Features